samstone02/lememon/README.md

-# Stickit
+# Lememon

-Stickit is an experimental studying app created by Sam Stone.
+Lememon is an experimental studying app created by Sam Stone.